-- To execute an SQL command entered as SQLString, using the Execute String style.
-The String is passed to the connection without further examination or processing by ij.
-Normally, you execute SQL commands directly, not with the Execute command. - To execute a named command identified by PreparedStatementIdentifier.
-This must be previously prepared with the ij Prepare command. - To execute either flavor of command when that command contains dynamic parameters, specify the values in the Using portion of the command.
+- To execute an SQL statement entered as an SQLString.
+The SQLString is passed to the connection without further examination or processing by ij.
+Note: Normally, you execute SQL statements directly, not with the Execute command. - To execute a named statement identified by PreparedStatementIdentifier.
+This command must be previously prepared with ij's Prepare command.

+To execute either flavor of statement when that statement contains dynamic parameters, specify the values in the Using portion of the command.
 In this style, the SQLString or previously prepared PreparedStatementIdentifier is executed using the values supplied as String or Identifier.
-The Identifier in the USING clause must have a result set as its result.
-Each row of the result set is applied to the input parameters of the command to be executed, so the number of columns in the Using's result set must match the number of input parameters in the Execute's statement.
-The results of each execution of the Execute statement are displayed as they are made.
-If the Using's result set contains no rows, the Execute's statement is not executed.
+The Identifier in the Using clause must have a result set as its result.
+Each row of the result set is applied to the input parameters of the statement to be executed, so the number of columns in the Using clause's result set must match the number of input parameters in the Execute command's SQL statement.
+The results of each execution of the Execute command's SQL statement are displayed as they are made.
+If the Using clause's result set contains no rows, the Execute command's SQL statement is not executed.

-When auto-commit mode is on, the Using's result set is closed upon the first execution of the Execute statement.
+When auto-commit mode is on, the Using clause's result set is closed upon the first execution of the Execute command's SQL statement.
 To ensure multiple-row execution of the Execute command, use the Autocommit command to turn auto-commit off.